samuelbalogh/aws-cert-dva-c01/README.md

 Read Unit Cost: For a query operation the read units consumed depend on the total size of all the items returned.
 If for example, a query operation returns 20 items with a total size of 20.1K, the read units consumed would be 21 (assuming that the operation finishes within a second).
 Since the scan operation is performed by going through each item in the table, for any reasonably sized table the scan operation will consume all the read units until the operation finishes.
 Looking at it another way, the total time required for the scan operation to complete can be approximated as at least: T = S / (R * 2), where S is the total size of the table in kilobytes and R is the read units provisioned for a table.
 The reads for scan are eventually consistent and consume half the read units compared to consistent reads.
 For a 1GB table with a provisioning of 100 read units, it would take approximately 84 minutes.
 Note that one scan operation wouldn't last 84 minutes because DynamoDB will only evaluate 1MB worth of data before filtering and returning the results.
 The entire table scan would therefore require 1000 scan operations.

 Operation Overhead: Since a scan operation can consume all read units, it can slow down other operations by starving them.

-#### Streams

-When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
-Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.

 #### Monitoring